criztovyl/fix-podman-changed-dev-layout/README.md

-Script for fixing missing `/dev` nodes for starting a stopped podman container, e.g. after USB device was newly plugged in or one unplugged.
+Script for fixing Podman not being able to start stopped, priviliged, containers due to gone-missing `/dev` nodes, e.g. when a USB device was unplugged since container creation.

 [podman#4900: a rootless privileged container refuses to start if a host device layout has changed](https://github.com/containers/podman/issues/4900)